Sv443/CloudflareDUC/readme.md

 # IMPORTANT
 ### This is an old version of CloudflareDUC.
-The new versions have been included in my Patreon-Supporter Closed Beta program and are only available to Generous Supporters (15$).
+The new versions have been included in my Patreon-Supporter Closed Beta program and are only available to the Generous Supporter rank (15$).
 Once the first full release is done, CloudflareDUC will be free to download.
 ### Thank you for understanding!

 <br><br><br><br>